Cobalt (Fear the Walking Dead): Plot

 In a cell at a military compound, Doug, who was previously removed from his neighborhood for refusing to comply with medical inspections, is mocked by another detainee, Victor Strand.
 When Doug begins to break down in tears, he is moved to another location by guardsmen.
 Strand then turns his attention to another cellmate, the feverish Nick; when one of the guards tries to move Nick to a new cell, Strand bribes him into leaving Nick with him.
 When Nick asks why he did it, Strand explains that he has a plan to escape, and he wants to recruit Nick to join him.
 Meanwhile, in the infirmary at the same compound, Liza helps Dr. Exner treat patients at the hospital, but grows frustrated when she is given limited information on the whereabouts of Nick and Griselda.
-She manages to discover where Griselda is being treated, but Griselda unexpectedly flatlines and is pronounced dead; Liza and Exner use a captive bolt pistol to prevent her from reanimating.
+She manages to discover where Griselda is being treated, but Griselda dies of septic shock; Liza and Exner use a captive bolt pistol to prevent her from reanimating.

 Back at the neighborhood, Chris is devastated that Liza left voluntarily to help at the hospital, believing that she abandoned them, and worries for her safety, though Travis promises to bring her back.
 Ofelia grows distressed at the whereabouts of her mother, and begins threatening some of the guardsmen and demanding an explanation.
 Some of the troops prepare to take her into custody, but the guard she had been flirting with, Corporal Adams, offers to defuse the situation and take her home.
 Later on, however, Madison discovers that Daniel and Ofelia have tied up Adams in the Trans' basement, with Daniel confiding that he plans to interrogate Adams on the whereabouts of Nick and Griselda.
 Though Madison is initially horrified at this discovery, she agrees to keep it a secret from Ofelia, who believes that Daniel is simply planning to use Adams as a bargaining chip to bring back Griselda.